-LIM HOCK ENG
+LIM HOCK ENG PBM

-Executive Chairman Date of first appointment: 10 November 2010 Date of last re-appointment: 24 April 2014
+Executive Chairman Date of first appointment: 10 November 2010 Date of last re-appointment: 24 April 2014 Standing for re-election at the AGM

-Mr Lim Hock Eng is our Executive Chairman and his areas of responsibility include business strategy and planning and business administration.
+Mr Lim Hock Eng PBM is our Executive Chairman and his areas of responsibility include business strategy and business administration.
 Mr Lim also manages our day-to-day operations, including overseeing the setting-up process for our new stores, supervising the preparation and submission of our bids and tenders for new premises, as well as the renovation works and equipment purchases and installations required to outfit such premises.